insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 We have added some base table field and our extension page in base Page:

-**NOTE: After inserting the 1st part in each of the base pages, click on the left shift-arrow to make it distinguishable from the previous group**
+**NOTE : After inserting the 1st part in each of the base pages, click on the left shift-arrow to make it distinguishable from the previous group**

 ![manualchange-basepage1](/staticfiles/connectors/media/application-connector/navextension/manualchange-basepage1.png)